 - Malfunction of the SA or AV nodes

 - Being born with extra electrical pathways in the heart

 Types of Arrhythmia

 1. Tachycardia: Fast heartbeat.

 Categories of Arrhythmia

 However, there are many other categories of arrhythmia, like:

-heartbeats, usually 130 to 230 beats per minute, originating in the atria
+Paroxysmal supraventricular tachycardia (PSVT): Blanket term for fast heartbeats, usually 130 to 230 beats per minute, originating in the atria.

-- Postural orthostatic tachycardia syndrome (POTS) – a sudden acceleration in heartbeat caused by standing up, which can lead to fainting
+Postural orthostatic tachycardia syndrome (POTS): Sudden acceleration in heartbeat caused by standing up, which can lead to fainting.

 Fortunately, doctors can assess and treat many types of arrhythmia.
 They can track your heart’s electrical impulses with an electrocardiogram (ECG/EKG) or a portable Holter or event monitor that you wear at home.
 They can also look at the internal shape of the heart with an echocardiogram (echo) using ultrasound equipment.